goosehub/embedica/README.md

 ## Usage

 No external libraries required.
 Just include and use.
 Pass in a string as a parameter.
 Returns the string with URLs converted to the desired HTML.
-Each embedded element is wrapped in a `span` with the class `embedica_element` and a class coresponding to it's type (Example: `embedica_youtube`).
+Each embedded element is wrapped in a `span` with the class `embedica_element` and a class coresponding to it's type (Example: `embedica_youtube`) to help you target with CSS and JavaScript as needed.

 ```
     /* Default to convert all */